Unleash/unleash/website/docs/contributing/ADRs/front-end/jsx-conditionals.md

 {arr?.length && <p>❔</p>} // can render `0`
 ```

 These issues can cause bugs in components that conditionally render UI elements based on numeric values or other potentially falsy conditions.
-For this reason we use a wrapper.
+For this reason, we use a wrapper.

 ```tsx
 <ConditionallyRender